EvergineTeam/Evergine.Addons/README.md

 This README serves as a **centralized hub** for all the addons maintained by the Evergine Team.
 You can find more information about each addon by clicking on the links below.

+## License

+Each addon is maintained under its own license (see the corresponding repository for details).